12: Spirit Necklace.

 Like a pickpocket the water whispers past as it inexorably pries away the soil from around the roots of the trees on the river bank.
 At its lowest winter ebb the whisper morphs into a murmur when the flow trickles over the pebbles in the bare bed.

 It is never silent here.
 The woodland spreading away from the river is never quiet either, not even at night when the moon is at its darkest new phase.

-The sounds are loudest in the river-line thickets as the sun unfurls its light like a carpet across the Kafue Valley, especially on a spring morning, when the migrant birds have returned and are stridently vying for mates.
+It is noisiest in the river-line thickets as the dawn sunlight is unfurled across the Kafue Valley, especially on a spring morning, when the migrant birds have returned from Europe and are stridently vying for mates.

-A symphony has been performed here for millions of years.
-In the vastness of this woodland, its sounds are so much a part of its presence that it is on those rare occasions when there is silence that the hackles of danger rise in response.
+A symphony has been performed in this enormous bushland theatre for millions of years.
+In this vastness its sounds are so much a part of its presence that it is on those rare occasions when there is silence that the hackles of danger rise in response.